JavaScriptGoggins/soccer-goal-game/README.md

 # soccer-goal-game
-This is a futuristic style soccer game:
+This is a simple soccer game:

  Objective - Meet the quota of goals before time runs out.